QuentinAmbard/avrilog/avrilog-server/README.md

 A monitoring cycle will be available with the web app.

+We advice to monitor server log files using for example the nagios plugin check_logfiles : http://labs.consol.de/nagios/check_logfiles/

 ####Rabbitmq disconnection
 If a rabbitmq node is down and doesn't restart, we delete mnesia files (backup it before).
 Stop it and make sure it's stopped.